pankajtripathi/Information-Retrieval-CS6200/README.md

 ##Homework-1 : Retrieval Models
 __Objective__
 Implement and compare various retrieval systems using vector space models and language models.
 Explain how and why their performance differs.

-This assignment will also introduce you to elasticsearch: one of the many available commercial-grade indexes.
-These instructions will generally not spell out how to accomplish various tasks in elasticsearch; instead, you are encouraged to try to figure it out by reading the online documentation.
-If you are having trouble, feel free to ask for help on Piazza or in office hours.

 This assignment involves writing two programs:

 A program to parse the corpus and index it with elasticsearch